Fellowship Church: Satellite locations

 In early 2005, FC opened two satellite campuses, Fellowship Church Plano (which met at a church-owned facility in Plano, Texas) and Fellowship Church Uptown (which met at North Dallas High School).
 Fellowship Church Uptown was renamed to Fellowship Church Downtown after it moved to a church-owned facility in Downtown Dallas.

 Later in 2005, a third satellite campus was added, Fellowship Church Alliance (which met at Northwest High School in Justin, Texas).
 In October 2007 the campus relocated to in a new facility west of downtown Fort Worth, near the museum district, was renamed Fellowship Church Fort Worth.

 In 2006 FC opened a fourth campus and its first outside the DFW area, Fellowship Church Miami in South Miami.
 South Miami Campus has been closed as of March 2021.
 Property taken over by Vous Church.

 In 2008, FC opened Allaso Ranch camp and retreat center in Hawkins, Texas, which also hosts a satellite weekend service.

 In 2012, FC added an internet campus called Fellowship Live at FellowshipLive.com.

 In 2017, South Biscayne Church in North Port, Florida became part of the FC family.
-In January of 2022, the satellite location in FL was sold to another church, Foundation Church of Englewood.
+In January 2022, the satellite location in FL was sold to another church, Foundation Church of Englewood.
 The next two weeks after the notice were the final weeks as Fellowship Church South Biscayne.

 In 2018, the FC Celina/Prosper campus relocated and is now in Frisco, TX.

 In 2018, FC purchased Journey Church in Norman, Oklahoma.

 All satellite campuses act as extensions of FC; though they have live music and their own staff, all sermons are broadcast from the Grapevine campus.